Automated guided vehicle: Container handling

 AGVs are used to move sea containers in some port container terminals.
 The main benefits are reduced labour costs and a more reliable (less variable) performance.
 This use of AGVs was pioneered in 1993 at the Port of Rotterdam in the Netherlands.
 By 2014 there were 20 automated or semi-automated port container terminals around the world which use either or both automated-guideway vehicles and automated-stacking-cranes.
 The original AGVs used diesel power with either hydraulic or electric drives.
 However more AGV use battery power and automated battery swap, which reduces emissions and lowers refueling costs but cost more to purchase and have shorter range.

 Primary application industries

 Efficient, cost effective movement of materials is an important, and common element in improving operations in many manufacturing plants and warehouses.
 Because automatic guided vehicles (AGVs) can deliver efficient, cost effective movement of materials, AGVs can be applied to various industries in standard or customized designs to best suit an industry's requirements.
 Industries currently utilizing AGVs include (but are not limited to):

 Pharmaceutical

 AGVs are a preferred method of moving materials in the pharmaceutical industry.
-Because an AGV system tracks all movement provided by the AGVs, it supports process validation and cGMP (current Good Manufacturing Practice).
+Because an AGV system tracks all movement provided by the AGVs, it supports process validation and current good manufacturing practice (cGMP).